 “We don’t buy from brokers.
 We meet with our farmers.
 There was a little bit of challenge just to get around and see them with our own eyes.
 Now that we’ve done that, we have family farms that we know, and we like, and trust.
 We use them, and we tell them what we need, we do plenty of planning, so we haven’t had trouble with supply,” Tabin explains.

-Not only do the Tabins personally ensure the quality of their ingredients, but they pack the bars by hand, which allows them to use the minimal amount of highly-recyclable packaging materials.
+Not only do the Tabins personally ensure the quality of their ingredients, but they pack the bars by hand, which allows them to use a minimal amount of highly recyclable packaging materials.